 At the time of print, this manual is accurate in its information.
 Master Spas reserves the right to change or improve its product without prior notice.
-To check on updates or for other information, please visit www.masterspas.com and follow the links to the customer support section.
+Please visit www.masterspas.com to check for product information updates and click the Resources link on the page to review support information.